marcospedreiro/Joins/README.md

 # Joins

-Implementation of 3 Join algorithms for the databases practicum I took in fall 2014.
+Implementation of 3 Join algorithms

-The algorithms I implemented are:
+The algorithms implemented are:
 BlockNestedLoops.cpp
 IndexNestedLoops.cpp
 TupleNestedLoops.cpp